 Unlawful Grounds for Non-Renewal

 Landlords cannot refuse to renew a lease for discriminatory reasons or in retaliation for the tenant exercising their legal rights.
-Under Australian anti-discrimination laws, it is illegal for landlords to base their decision on factors such as race, religion, gender, family status, or disability.
-Additionally, a landlord cannot refuse to renew a lease because a tenant has lodged a complaint about the property or requested repairs.
-This would be considered retaliatory action and is unlawful under most tenancy laws.
+It is illegal for landlords to base decisions on factors such as race, religion, gender, family status, or disability.

 For tenants, being notified that a lease will not be renewed can be a stressful experience, particularly if the notice period is short.
 However, there are several options available to tenants facing non-renewal.